 Since 2014, we have partnered with affordable housing owners across the country to develop, finance, and install 13MW of renewable energy projects.
 Our expertise in affordable housing and our proven track record in developing portfolio-level solar installations have generated $26.3M in property and resident savings for 11,800 low-income households.

 In 2023, NHT achieved its goals in the Better Buildings Challenge, hosted by HUD and DOE, where leading organizations committed to implementing sustainable practices in their property portfolios.
 NHT achieved its overall goal of reducing its overall energy intensity by 20 percent over 10 years.
 We are building on this commitment with the Better Climate Challenge.

 Solar for All in DC

-NHT, in partnership with Urban Ingenuity and DC Water (Washington DC's water department), are currently working on repurposing land at the city's Brentwood Reservoir to be used as a major solar installation.
-Once completed, it will be the single largest solar installation in the District and will reduce energy costs for about 500 income-qualified residents over 15 years.
+NHT, in partnership with Urban Ingenuity and DC Water (Washington DC's water department), recently completed work on repurposing land at the city's Brentwood Reservoir into the single largest solar installation in the District.
+This project will reduce energy costs for about 500 income-qualified residents over 15 years.

 Bridging the Digital Divide

 One of the barriers to opportunity within Black and Brown communities is adequate access to the internet and technology.
 NHT is working to bridge that gap.
 With support from funders, we installed free, high-speed internet in 193 households at our properties.
 The Truist Foundation also awarded funds to implement a Device Loan Program, which provides residents access to short-term laptop loans from NHT's lending library.
 The Device Loan Program is absolutely free and residents can volunteer in community programs to earn laptop ownership.
 With unlimited access to these devices, residents can expand their knowledge through online digital literacy training and participate more fully in the digital world.

 Equity in the Workplace